 Sigh.
 This again?
 I’ve written before about documentaries that stigmatize psychiatric medications (A Prescription For Murder and Stigma and the Pathologization of Normal).
 Now Netflix has released Take Your Pills, which looks at the use of stimulant medications for mental performance enhancement.

 I started watching this documentary and gave up in disgust.
-But after I read a critique by Mental Health: Let’s Stamp Out the Stigma, I decided it was important to speak up about it.
+But after I read a critique by another blogger, I decided it was important to speak up about it.
 To do that, I thought it was important to give it another go and watch the whole thing.
 While a somewhat more balanced perspective was conveyed when I watched the film in its entirety, I was still left with a lot of concerns.

 Presenting stimulants as cognitive enhancers

 The documentary describes psychostimulants as a tool for cognitive enhancement, enabling people to get an academic or career edge, get higher grades, perform in a way they perceive as ideal (particularly in the tech and finance sectors), do more detail-oriented work, and control weight.
 Medications like Adderall are described as enabling people to “get to perfect” or be “jolted back to life”.

 One psychologist says that these medications prime people to expect that a pill will give them what they want.
 A researcher who was interviewed jumped on the bandwagon, saying he’d tried Ritalin once and it felt like “such an enhancement of my day; it was a good experience”, something it strikes me as irresponsible to say when being interviewed as an expert on the topic.

 A university student said that her parents told her she should get a lockbox for her stimulant medication.
 “It’s RX gold” she said, adding “I don’t think I know anyone who’s prescribed it who doesn’t sell a little on the side”, and “everybody takes Adderall.”
-One male interviewed said that as a millennial who went to a great college and worked in finance, “it’s impossible to avoid stimulants”, and loopholes would be found and taken advantage of in order to obtain them.
+One male interviewed said that as a millennial who went to a great college and worked in finance, “it’s impossible to avoid stimulants.”

 Side effects and lack of contextualization